microsoft/playwright/docs/src/test-timeouts-js.md

 Timeout of 30000ms exceeded.
 ```

+Additional separate timeout, of the same value, is shared between fixture teardowns and `afterEach` hooks, after the test function has finished.

 The same timeout value also applies to `beforeAll` and `afterAll` hooks, but they do not share time with any test.

 ### Set test timeout in the config